MEITREX/infrastructure/readme.md

 ### meitrex.de

-We own the domain `meitrex.de`, which is currently only used for exposing the development version of MEITREX under the sub-domain `dev.meitrex.de`.
+We own the domain `meitrex.de`, under which the application currently runs.
 The MINIO service endpoint under `minio.meitrex.de` and the corresponding dashboard under `minio-dashboard.meitrex.de`.

 ## Repository Structure